MachineGunLearning/Project/README.md

 Once the Drive is mounted, you’ll get the message **“Mounted at /content/drive”**, and you’ll be able to browse through the contents of your Drive from the file-explorer pane.

-Now you can interact with your Google Drive as if it was a folder. :
+Now you can interact with your Google Drive as if it was a folder.
-`accessing = "write the path to de folder here"`

 Exampel from the model:
 `fake = "/content/drive/My Drive/archive/real_and_fake_face/training_fake"`